ncu-cryosensing/FRAME/README.md

 <!-- , allowing them to build their own user interfaces, automate metadata validation workflows, or integrate FRAME with existing repository platforms. -->

-## License
+## License and citation guide

 MIT License.
 See the license file for details.

+We appreciate it if you could consider citing FRAME using this entry as a reference:

+Panuntun, I. A., Zheng, W., & Ni, C.-F. (2025).
+TaiPI Data Repository: An Asia-Based, Community-Driven Platform Leveraging Emerging Technologies for Open Polar Science.
+2025 AGU Fall Meeting (December 15-19).

 ## Dev team and contact

+FRAME is developed by the [CryoSensing Team](https://www.ncu-cryosensing.org/) at National Central University.

+- Main developer: Ilham Adi Panuntun (GitHub: @ilham-ap)
+- Team supervisor: Whyjay Zheng (GitHub: @whyjz)

-For development questions or potential collaboration, feel free to open an issue or reach out to the CryoSensing Team at National Central University. https://www.ncu-cryosensing.org/
+For development questions or potential collaboration, feel free to open an issue or reach out to us using [this contact form](https://www.ncu-cryosensing.org/en/contact).
+This repository is also open to external pull requests.

-Pull Requests to the dev branch are also welcome!